Roasted Sea Bream

 Getting the roasted sea bream right

-For a proper oven baked sea bream, the baking surface matters more than most people realise.
-You need even heat distribution across the whole tray, and you need the fish to sit on a surface it will release from cleanly once cooked.
-A thin baking tray conducts heat unevenly, which means parts of the fish cook faster than others and the skin sticks at the edges where the heat is most concentrated.
+For this roast sea bream recipe, you’ll need even heat distribution across the whole baking tray, and you need the fish to release cleanly once it’s cooked.
+A thin baking tray conducts heat unevenly, which means parts of the fish cook faster than others and the skin sticks where the heat is most concentrated.
+Nobody wants to leave half the crispy skin behind on the tray.

 Serving whole fish the French way